What, in fact, is prosperity, and why has money been so hard for some people to attract, and manage? What will money, and prosperity, mean in 2020?

 Basic business principles for personal, and professional, financial success still apply.
 Generate, retain, and reinvest, earnings, manage costs, and resist the temptation to embark on projects likely to fail.

 Awakening spiritually, and creating prosperity, in America, brings particular cultural challenges due to expectations of instant gratification, entitlement, and entrepreneurial encouragement.
 Due to enculturation, many Americans think about prosperity in terms of the “American Dream.”
 Take a moment and reflect honestly on this.
 Are you using spiritual principles to try to create a house, car, career, and/or romantic soulmate, without the necessary spiritual foundation?
 And, do you believe, that when you arrive at the right combination of these things, that you will finally be happy?

 While the basics are necessary, doesn’t each of these key aspects of life on Earth at this time also come with a downside?
 A house requires maintenance, cleaning, and usually a loan, as does a car.
-Careers have their ups and downs, including layoffs, and office politics.
+Careers have their ups and downs, including layoffs, economic uncertainty, and office politics.
 Romantic relationships, that are idealized, often create arenas for conditional love, and karmic lessons, and the divorce rate in America is around 50%.

 The larger the possession, or ego-based attachment, the greater the maintenance, and consumption of our most valuable asset – our time here on Earth.
 Many quickly tire of their “possessions,” want more, and find themselves on an endless economic treadmill.